What gloves should nurses wear?

 What are the benefits of vinyl gloves for nurses?

 Vinyl gloves offer moderate protection and good tactile feedback but are not comparable in comfort to nitrile or latex.

 What are the downsides of vinyl gloves for nurses?

 When most choose between vinyl or nitrile, the choice is obvious.
 Nitrile offers superior barrier protection, comfort, and durability compared to vinyl.

 Most choose vinyl gloves because of how competitively priced the gloves are.
 If you need gloves that will be disposed of quickly, use vinyl.

 Where can I buy nurse gloves?

-Harmony Lab & Safety Supplies is your source for wholesale disposable gloves and medical supplies.
+Harmony Lab & Safety Supplies is your disposable gloves and medical supplies source.
 Improve job satisfaction and decrease turnover with the highest quality nurse gloves on the market.
-Nitrile gloves for nurses offer the best balance of cost, protection, and comfort.
+Suitable medical gloves offer the best balance of cost, protection, and comfort.

-If you’re unsure as to what nurse gloves you need, feel free to contact us using the form below.
+If you’re unsure what nurse gloves you need, contact us by phone, email, or live chat.